UV Glue vs Epoxy for Clear Coating: Which Finishes Better?

 UV-curable coatings are used extensively in industrial finishing, printing, optical manufacturing, and consumer products.
 The curing mechanism — exposure to ultraviolet or visible light — creates a tightly cross-linked polymer network that produces a hard, clear, durable surface.

+Hardness and surface quality.
 UV coatings can be formulated to achieve pencil hardness ratings of 2H to 4H or higher, making them harder than most epoxy coatings.
-This translates directly to better scratch resistance in daily use.
+This translates directly to better scratch resistance in daily use, and the rapid cure locks in a smooth, consistent surface finish before the coating has time to flow unevenly or sag on vertical surfaces.

 Epoxy Clear Coatings